-Staff from across SIS - including admin, ward staff, housekeepers and leaders - took responsibility for buying individual uniforms and a total of 31 youngsters received support.
+Staff from across SIS including admin, ward staff, housekeepers and leaders then going to school feeling - took responsibility for buying individual uniforms and a total of 31 youngsters wanted the children we were received support.

 "The response was amazing," said Sophie.
 "I linked staff up